Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

 We split the complex into the three classes \class{K}, \class{L}, and \class{M}, shown in \cref{fig:class_spectra_mcomplex}.
-The latter class in particular contains a wide distribution of spectral appearances and likely mineralogic compositions.
+Class \class{M}, in particular, contains a wide distribution of spectral appearances and likely mineralogical compositions.
 Nevertheless, we opt against a division of this class as no clear separation presents itself in this study, and we advocate for a division based on observables not included in this taxonomy.
-The \class{T}-class which was tentatively introduced by \citet{1984PhDT.........3T} and carried over in the Bus-DeMeo taxonomy is dropped as prototypes \nuna{114}{Kassandra} and \nuna{308}{Polyxo} are well described by the classes \class{P} and \class{M}.
+The \class{T}-class, which was tentatively introduced by \citet{1984PhDT.........3T} and carried over in the Bus-DeMeo taxonomy, is dropped as prototypes \nuna{114}{Kassandra} and \nuna{308}{Polyxo} are well described by classes \class{P} and \class{M}.

-\subsubsection{\class{K}-Types}
+\subsubsection{\class{K}-types}